neha-nayeem/web-scraping-challenge/README.md

 * The Jupyter notebook was converted into a Python script called `scrape_mars.py` with a function called `scrape` that executes all of the scraping code from above and returns one Python dictionary containing all of the scraped data.

+* A root route `/` was created, that simply displays a cover page with a button to begin the initial scraping (index.html).

 * A route called `/scrape` was created, that will import the `scrape_mars.py` script and call the `scrape` function.

-* The return value is stored in Mongo as a Python dictionary.
+The return value is stored in Mongo as a Python dictionary.

-* A root route `/` was created, that queries the Mongo database and passes the Mars data into an HTML template for display.
+* A route called `/data` queries the Mongo database and passes the Mars data into an HTML template for display (data.html).

-* A template HTML file called `index.html` was created, that will take the Mars data dictionary and display all of the data in the appropriate HTML elements.